Patient education: Lyme disease treatment (Beyond the Basics)

 CAN I GET LYME DISEASE AGAIN?

 After being infected with and treated for early Lyme disease, it is possible to become infected with Lyme disease again.
-However, there has never been a case of re-infection with Lyme disease in a person who has had late Lyme disease.
+However, there has never been a case of re-infection with Lyme disease in a person who has had Lyme arthritis.

 PREVENTING LYME DISEASE

 You can take steps to prevent infection with Lyme disease.
 This is discussed in a separate article.
-(See "Patient information: Lyme disease prevention (Beyond the Basics)".)
+(See "Patient education: Lyme disease prevention (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION